State Opening of Parliament: Royal summons of the Commons to the Lords' chamber

 Motioned by the monarch, the Lord Great Chamberlain raises his white staff of office to signal the official known as Black Rod to summon the House of Commons.
 Black Rod turns and, under the escort of the Door-keeper of the House of Lords, proceeds to the Members' Lobby of the House of Commons, and reaches the doors of the Commons.

 On Black Rod's approach, the Doorkeeper of the Commons orders that the doors are slammed shut against them, symbolising the rights of parliament and its independence from the monarch.
-The Usher of the Black Rod then strikes with the end of their ceremonial staff (the Black Rod) three times on the closed doors of the Commons Chamber, and is then admitted (there is a mark on the door of the Commons showing the repeated indentations made by Black Rods over the years).
+The Usher of the Black Rod then strikes with the end of their ceremonial staff, known as the Black Rod, three times on the closed doors of the Commons Chamber, and is then admitted.
+Over time the strikes have left an indentation in the door.